kubernetes/publishing-bot/README.md

 $ make deploy CONFIG=configs/<yourconfig> TOKEN=<github-token>
 ```

-  to run a ReplicationController that publishes every 24h (you can change the `INTERVAL` config value for different intervals).
+  to run a ReplicaSet that publishes every 24h (you can change the `INTERVAL` config value for different intervals).

 This will not push to your org, but runs in dry-run mode.
 To run with a push, add `DRYRUN=false` to your `make` command line.